-A two days internal visits will be arranged in private company/corporate house/NGO/PKSF/Micro Credit Regulatory Authority etc..
-The participants have to prepare and submit group reports based on their experiences and sharing of ideas of visit.
+A three days attachment to organization/organization visits will be arranged in private company/corporate house/ NGO/PKSF/Micro Credit Regulatory Authority.
+The participants have to prepare group report and make presentation based on their attachment.
+Each member of the group has to participate during group presentation.